Engineering: 2026 Construction Work

 CONSTRUCTION LOCATION

-Construction will be complete at the intersections of Fourth St & Downie St and Fourth St & Edward St.
+Construction will be complete at the intersections of Fourth Street & Downie Street and Fourth Street & Edward Street.

 CONSTRUCTION IMPACT

 These intersections will be closed during the construction period.
-Fourth Street will be closed to traffic from Temple Street to Moss Street.
+Fourth Street will be closed to traffic from Granite Street to Humbert Street.
 Throughout the construction period, a vehicle detour will be in place from the Fourth Street roundabout to Eighth Street, via Victoria Road and Moss Street.
 Residents directly affected by planned shutdowns or road closures will receive notification at least 48 hours in advance.

 Southside Market is open throughout this construction period.
 Customers can access Southside Market at both the Edward Street entrance and the Humbert Street entrance throughout this construction period.